 Don’t Take It Personally

 One of the most important things to understand about caring for a loved one with depression is that it isn’t about you.
 Some people ultimately blame themselves for others’ feelings, attitudes, and problems.
-As an authentic psychic can tell you, depression is an internal battle that your loved one would be fighting no matter what.
+However, depression is an internal battle that your loved one would be fighting no matter what.

-When you support a loved one with depression, it’s in your best interest to take a step back and refrain from taking anything personally.
+When you support a loved one with depression, it’s in your best interest to take a step back and don't take anything personally.
 You could be the target of angry outbursts or hurtful laments, but in these situations, you have to remember that the condition, not your loved one, is talking.

 Offer Constant Validation